Pranav-XP/nasagallery/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-<strong> App is in Alpha Stage </strong>
+<strong> StarMan </strong>

 This is a project to apply REST API integration in a NextJS App.
 The API used is NASA API.

 ## Features

 1. View current and previous photos
 2. Load photos in HD

-## TODO
-1. Fix next button bug
-2. Implement manual date search
-3. Implement favorites feature (will require auth)
+3. View information about the photo.

 ## Getting Started